Prushka/Trading-System/phase2/README.md

 2. UNDO is incomplete.
 I really don't have the time to implement all undo operations.
 The rest can be implemented easily by overriding the undoUnchecked() method in Command's subclasses.
 3. The suggestion extension is replaced by the Market.
 However, the suggestion can be implemented using the exiting Market classes.
 4. Bugs: <del>Due to the fact this became a personal (or mostly two-people) project</del> we weren't able to fully test the project.
 We did our best to fix most bugs.
+5. Permissions:
+    - Few commands are still missing permissions.
+Adding a single field in their @CommandProperty will resolve this.
+    - However, if any PermissionGroup is missing permissions and there are existing users with that PermissionGroup in the database.
+    - Editing the config won't automatically update those existing users.
+We can update the permission group using administrative accounts in the GUI.
+6. Javadoc:

 Database:
 -------------